s-damian/rust-solana-wallet/README.md

 Your non-derived keypair will be created in your ```[project-directory]/storage/keypair/id.json``` file (```KEYPAIR_PATH``` env var) JSON file.

-And the other keypairs (which will be derived from your seed) will be created in JSON files in your ```[project-directory]/storage/keypair/derived``` (```KEYPAIR_DIR``` env var) directory.
+And the other keypairs (which will be derived from your seed) will be created in JSON files in your ```[project-directory]/storage/keypair/derived``` directory (```KEYPAIR_DIR``` env var).

 ### 🌐 ```generate_seed``` command:

-> Generate and Display a Random Mnemonic.
+> Generate and display a random mnemonic phrase.

-This command generates a new mnemonic phrase randomly, calculates the corresponding seed, displays the seed, displays the Solana public key, and generates and writes the keypair to the file.
+This command generates a new mnemonic phrase randomly, calculates the corresponding seed, displays the seed, displays the Solana public key, and generates and writes the keypair to the JSON file.

 * Command: